Frequently Asked Questions

 How does the glow worm tour work?

 Our Gold Coast hinterland Glow worm Tours (located an hour away from Brisbane) last 30 minutes and leave from our garden area.
-One of our highly qualified tour guides will lead you on a short walk through the rainforest into our glow worm cave and viewing platform.
+One of our highly qualified tour guides will lead you on a short walk through the rainforest into our glow worm cave.
 Here you'll be shown a brief documentary on the glow worms and learn more facts about glow worms.
 After the film, your tour guide will lead you into the magical glow worm tunnel, filled with thousands of shining glow worms.
 Because our cave is not a natural site, you will not be climbing or hiking.
 The tour is held at a slow walking pace on our boardwalk and is suitable for most ages and levels of fitness.

 Do I need to make a reservation or buy tickets ahead of time?